david-chase/k8s-demos/eksctl-create-cluster-with-autoscaler/README.md

         .\Destroy-Cluster.ps1

 ## Scaling the Nodegroup
 With cluster autoscaler deployed, nodes will automatically be added to your nodegroup if you run out of capacity.
 However in some situations you may like to directly change the number of nodes in your cluster.
-For example, to ensure you have at least 3 nodes in your cluster, run the following scripts:
+For example, to ensure you have at least 3 nodes in your cluster, run the following script:

     .\Scale-Nodegroup.ps1 -nodes <numnodes>